Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 As with all major changes, it is always best to work with your immigration attorney in order to assess how these alterations affect your petition or status.

-The most frequently asked questions about the 2017-2018 H1B Visa process answered!
+The most frequently asked questions about the 2019-2020 H-1B visa process answered!

 If you have more than one H-1B sponsor or intend to perform work for multiple employers, they each need to file a petition.
-Conversely, USCIS will deny or revoke multiple petitions filed on behalf a foreign worker by the same employer and is not responsible for refunding those duplicate filing fees.
+Conversely, USCIS will deny or revoke multiple petitions filed on behalf of a foreign worker by the same employer and is not responsible for refunding those duplicate filing fees.

 Yes, though there are some stipulations.
 The USCIS takes into consideration a number of factors including your geographic location when issuing an H-1B approval.
 They’ll check that your employer complies with the prevailing wage in the location noted on the petition so technically the approval is specific to that location (not the entire country).
 Throughout the course of your work, if the location changes, you’ll need to submit an amendment with the new location indicated.